 If you ever use your personal vehicle for work reasons, you’ve probably noticed your car expenses climbing as a result.
-Business owners will inevitably use their own personal assets for work reasons, which can make the process of separating “business expenses” from “personal expenses” much easier said than done.
-In this guide we’ll go over the two methods that you can use to deduct your car expenses, how to keep your records clean, and how to maximize your deduction so you pay less in taxes.
+Business owners will inevitably use their personal assets for work reasons, which can make separating “business expenses” from “personal expenses” much easier said than done.
+In this guide we’ll go over the two methods you can use to deduct your car expenses, how to keep your records clean, and how to maximize your deduction to pay less in taxes.

 There are two different methods for deducting your vehicle expenses: the “actual expense method,” and the “standard mileage method.”